ddytert/FancyFractal/README.md

 The code for the creation of fractals was taken from John Purcell's online course "Learn Advanced C++ Programming" on Udemy, a great course by the way.

-As an exercise I wanted to 'connect' the fractal creation classes, written in C++, to swift to display the rendered fractals in a windwow on a Mac.
+As an exercise I wanted to 'connect' the fractal creation classes, written in C++, to swift classes to display the rendered fractals in a windwow on a Mac.

 I use a "FCWrapper"-object written in Objective-C and C++ (a a mixture of both languages, the file has .mm as ending).